ishworkh/php-navigable-date/README.md

  ```

- In order to avoid to write long words for locator, ```NavigableDate\NavigableDateFacade``` is also available which facilitates instantiation as shown above,
+ To make it easier, ```NavigableDate\NavigableDateFacade``` is also available which facilitates instantiation.
- just escapsulated in respective facade methods.

  ```
     $NavigableDate = NavigableDate\NavigableDateFacade::create('2016-07-11');

  ```

+ It includes ```NavigableDate\NavigableDateServiceProvider``` to integrate this library to Laravel application.
+Just include this provider in the lists
+ of service providers.
+After which  type hinting ```NavigableDate\NavigableDateFactory``` will resolve into respective factory class responsible for creating
+ new instance of ```NavigableDate\NavigableDate```.

  ## Then,